+The --all-reactions option makes the command write out all reactions in the model even if they have a flux of zero in the simulation result.
 It can be seen that the newly added reactions are being read into the model since they do appear in the output.
 For example the MANNIIDEH reaction can be seen in the FBA output and it can be seen that this reaction is not carrying any flux.
 This is because there is no exchange reaction added into the model that would provide mannitol.

-2.6.4 Changing the Boundary Definitions Through the Medium File
+Changing the Boundary Definitions Through the Exchange File

-To add new exchange reactions to the model a modified media.yaml file has been included in the additional files.
-This new boundary condition could be added by creating a new entry in the existing media.yaml file but for this tutorial the media can be changed by running the following command:
+To add new exchange reactions to the model a modified exchange.yaml file has been included in the additional files.
+This new boundary condition could be added by creating a new entry in the existing exchange.yaml file but for this tutorial the exchange compounds can be changed by running the following command:

 '''

-(psamm-env) $ cp ../additional_files/medium.yaml .
+(psamm-env) $ cp ../additional_files/exchange.yaml .

 '''

-This will simulate adding in the new mannitol compound into the media file as well as setting the uptake of glucose to be zero.
+This will simulate adding in the new mannitol compound into the exchange file as well as setting the uptake of glucose to be zero.

-Now you can track changes to the medium file using the Git command:
+Now you can track changes to the exchange file using the Git command:

 '''

-(psamm-env) $ git diff medium.yaml
+(psamm-env) $ git diff exchange.yaml

 '''

-From the output, it can be seen that a new entry was added in the medium file to add the mannitol exchange reaction and that the lower flux limit for glucose uptake was changed to zero.
-This will make it so that any future simulations done with the model in these conditions will only have mannitol available as a carbon source.
+From the output, it can be seen that a new entry was added in the exchange file to add the mannitol exchange reaction and that the lower flux limit for glucose uptake was changed to zero.
+This will ensure that any future simulations done with the model in these conditions will only have mannitol available as a carbon source.

 '''

-00 -1, 6 +1, 8 00

-name: Default medium

-compartment: C_e
+00 - 1, 5 + 1, 7 00

 compounds:

 +- id: manni

 + lower: -10

 - id: ac_e

 reaction: EX_ac_e

 lower: 0.0

-@@ -26,7 +28,7 @@ compounds:
+@@ -25,7 +27,7 @@

 lower: 0.0

 - id: glc_D_e

 reaction: EX_glc_e

 lower: -10.0

 lower: 0.0

 - id: gln_L_e

 reaction: EX_gln_L_e

 lower: 0.0

 '''